-If you have been in an accident where another driver is at fault and you were seriously injured, seeking help from Manhattan rear-end accident lawyers can assist you in demanding full compensation.
-This can be achieved through filing an insurance claim or a personal injury lawsuit against the driver responsible for the accident.
+If you were seriously injured in an accident that was caused by another driver’s fault, you can receive help from orur Queens rear-end accident lawyers to demand full compensation.
+We will achieve this by filing an insurance claim or personal injury lawsuit against the driver who caused the accident.

 Comparative Negligence and No-Fault Rules in New York

-It’s important to keep in mind that in New York, the pure comparative negligence rule is applied to rear-end car accident cases.
-This means that both parties involved in a civil lawsuit can be held partially responsible for the incident through comparative negligence.
-If a driver rear-ends another car in a car accident, they could potentially be held responsible.
-According to the comparative negligence rule, the driver of the first car may also share some responsibility for the accident if they did something that contributed to it, such as driving with broken tail lights or reversing without warning.
-If you have been rear-ended by another driver, seeking advice from a personal injury lawyer can assist you in understanding your legal rights and figuring out whether there is any shared responsibility for the accident.
+Remember that in a rear-end car accident case in New York, the pure comparative negligence rule applies.
+This means that both parties involved in a civil lawsuit can be held partly responsible for the incident under the legal concept of comparative negligence.
+In case of a car accident where a motorist rear-ends another car, the responsible party may be found liable.
+However, according to the comparative negligence rule, if the driver of the first car did something that contributed to the accident (like driving with broken tail lights or reversing without warning), they may also be found partially liable.
+If you have been rear-ended by another motorist, consulting a personal injury lawyer can help you understand your legal rights and determine whether there is shared responsibility for the accident.

-If you own a car that is registered and licensed in New York, you need to have no-fault insurance coverage because it is a no-fault state.
-This insurance will provide coverage up to $50,000 for any individual injured in a car accident, regardless of who is at fault.
-It’s worth noting that this insurance policy only covers personal injuries and not damages to vehicles.
+If you have a car registered and licensed in New York, you’re required to have no-fault insurance coverage since it’s a no-fault state.
+This means that if anyone is injured in a car accident, regardless of who is at fault, they’ll be covered up to $50,000 under the no-fault insurance.
+It’s important to note that this insurance policy doesn’t cover damages to vehicles, only personal injuries.

-If you’re in New York, the no-fault insurance policy might affect your ability to file a personal injury lawsuit.
-This means that your injuries need to be more serious or your losses must be over the economic limits of the policy.
-For instance, if you have broken bones, significant disfigurement, or a major limitation of a body function or organ system, you may be able to pursue a personal injury claim even with the no-fault policy in place.
-To understand more about how New York’s no-fault policy works and determine if you can make a personal injury claim, it’s best to talk to a Manhattan rear-end accident lawyer as soon as possible.
+In New York, the no-fault insurance policy can impact your capability to file a personal injury lawsuit.
+To do that, your injuries must be more severe or your losses must surpass the monetary limits of the policy.
+Examples of injuries that may permit you to file a personal injury claim beyond the no-fault policy are broken bones, significant disfigurement, and significant limitation of a body function or organ system.
+To learn about New York’s no-fault policy and find out if you can file a personal injury lawsuit, it is recommended that you speak with a Queens rear-end accident lawyer today.

 Frequently Asked Questions